owlbarn/tutorial/book/algodiff/README.md

 ### Go Beyond Simple Implementation

-Now that you know the basic implementation of forward and reverse differentiation, and you have also seen the high level APIs that Owl provided.
+Now that you know the basic implementation of forward and reverse differentiation, and you have also seen the high level APIs that Owl provides.
 You might be wondering, how are these APIs implemented in Owl?

-It turns out that, the simple implementation we have is not very far away from the industry-level implementation in Owl.
+It turns out that, the simple implementations we have are not very far away from the industry-level implementations in Owl.
 There are of course many details that need to be taken care of in Owl, but by now you should be able to understand the gist of it.
-Without digging too deep into the code details, in this section we will give an overview of some of the differences between the Owl implementation and the simple version.
+Without digging too deep into the code details, in this section we give an overview of some of the key differences between the Owl implementation and the simple version we built in the previous sections.

 ![Architecture of the AD module](images/algodiff/architecture.png "architecture"){width=60% #fig:algodiff:architecture}

-This figure shows the structure of AD module in Owl.
+The [@fig:algodiff:architecture] shows the structure of AD module in Owl, and they will be introduced one by one below.
-It consists of five parts.
-EXPLAIN.

-Let's start with the type definition.
+Let's start with the **type definition**.

 ```ocaml
   type t =